alttch/eva3/doc/tutorial/tut_uc.rst

 .. note::

-    After you've created a script file, don't forget to set it executable permissions (*chmod +x scriptfile*)
+    After creating a script file, don't forget to set its executable permissions (*chmod +x scriptfile*)

 Let's check the script: